Rangers vs. Cardinals Player Props Betting Odds

 Semien Stats

-- Semien has 18 doubles, two triples, nine home runs, 27 walks and 47 RBI (73 total hits).
-He's also stolen seven bases.
+- Semien has 75 hits with 18 doubles, two triples, nine home runs and 28 walks.
+He has driven in 48 runs with seven stolen bases.

-- Semien hopes to build on a 23-game hitting streak in this matchup.
-In his last 10 outings he is hitting .311 with six doubles, two home runs, three walks and eight RBI.
+- Semien has recorded a base hit in 24 games in a row.
+In his last 10 outings he is hitting .341 with six doubles, a home run, four walks and eight RBI.

 Semien Recent Games